ctrueden/ctrueden.github.io/_pages/fest.md

 ## Traditions

 1.  **Hosting:** Game is chosen by the hosts.
-If you are interested in hosting a Fest, please raise it on Discord!
+If you are interested in hosting a Fest, please raise it in the Fest Discord!
 2.  **Scheduling:** Regular Festers decide the Fest date by consensus.
 Fest has occurred at various different times of year over its history; see "History" above for prior dates.
 3.  **Setup:** You are responsible for your own game setup. _Make sure it is working on setup day_; do not wait until the morning of day one.
 It is encouraged to come early on setup day to get ready, and then hang out with others.
 With so many games and systems in one place, there is generally not a lack of ways to amuse oneself if you are there early and you're done setting up.
 4.  **Seating:** Seating is laid out by the hosts, with spots claimed on a "greedy but compassionate" first come, first served basis,